Sports Hazing Lawyers

 Who Can Be Held Responsible for School Sports Hazing?

-When a sports hazing incident occurs, responsibility often extends beyond the individual students involved.
-Schools, coaches, athletic directors, and school districts may face liability if they knew or should have known about dangerous conduct and failed to act.
+When a sports hazing incident occurs, responsibility may extend beyond the students directly involved.
+Schools, coaches, athletic directors, and school districts can also face potential liability if they knew—or reasonably should have known—about dangerous behavior and failed to take appropriate steps to stop it.

 Legal responsibility may apply to: